Origin of Coronal Extreme Ultraviolet Shockwaves without a Coronal Mass Ejection Event: Introduction

 \section{Introduction}

 \cite{Moreton1960} observed propagating waves in the solar chromosphere using H\(\alpha\) images.
 Later, \cite{Uchida1968} modeled Moreton-Ramsey waves as flare-initiated fast-mode MHD waves propagating in the corona, establishing that coronal shock waves served as the Moreton-Ramsey wave source.
-These waves are generated when the shock passes below the transition region, generating a chromospheric signature of the large-scale solar coronal shock wave \citep{Patsourakos2009}.
-Moreover, these propagating fronts may also be linked to type II radio bursts, radio-wave discharges commonly created when coronal mass ejections (CMEs) accelerate shocks \citep{Nitta2014}.
-The launch of the Solar and Heliospheric Observatory \citep[SOHO;][]{Domingo1995} led to the observation of different types of waves using the Extreme Ultraviolet Telescope (EIT), denoted as the EIT wave \citep{Moses1997, Thompson1998}.
-They were initially observed as intensity enhancements in coronal extreme-ultraviolet (EUV) lines, specifically Fe XII line around 195\,\AA\, at (approximately greater than) 1.5 MK.
-The EIT waves have been classified differently due to their strong correlation with CMEs rather than flares \citep{Biesecker2002, Cliver2005, Chen2006}.
-While the nature of EIT waves is not particularly agreed upon, EIT waves are often considered fast-mode MHD waves since their wave fronts are found to be consistent with flare-generated MHD waves going through deceleration \citep{Warmuth2001, Warmuth2004, Vrsnak2006}.
+These waves appear when the coronal shock interacts with the transition region and generates a chromospheric signature \citep{Patsourakos2009, Stefan2025}, typically observed as variations in the H$\alpha$ line.
+Moreover, these propagating fronts may also be linked to type II radio bursts, which are radio-wave discharges commonly created when coronal mass ejections (CMEs) accelerate shocks \citep{Nitta2014}.
+The launch of the Solar and Heliospheric Observatory (SOHO) \citep[SOHO;][]{Domingo1995} led to the observation of wave-like phenomena observed by the Extreme Ultraviolet Telescope (EIT), denoted as the `EIT waves' \citep{Moses1997, Thompson1998}.
+They were initially identified as propagating intensity enhancements of coronal extreme-ultraviolet (EUV) emission lines, specifically the Fe XII line around 195\,\AA\, which forms at (approximately greater than) 1.5 MK.
+Such waves were classified as separate from the coronal shock described by \citet{Uchida1968} due to their strong correlation with CMEs rather than flares \citep{Biesecker2002, Cliver2005, Chen2006}.
+However, the propagation of EIT waves is consistent with the kinematics of fast-mode MHD waves \citep{Warmuth2001, Warmuth2004, Vrsnak2006} and it has since been found that the differences between the observed EIT waves and coronal disturbances observed by the Atmospheric Imaging Assembly onboard the Solar Dynamics Observatory (SDO/AIA; \cite{Lemen2012} can be explained by the low cadence and resolution of EIT \citep{Byrne2013}.

-\cite{Nitta2013} defined the term "Large-scale Coronal Propagating Fronts," or LCPFs, to refer to EIT-wave-like phenomena, as temporally resolved in Atmospheric Imaging Assembly (AIA; \cite{Lemen2012}) data.
+\cite{Nitta2013} defined the term "Large-scale Coronal Propagating Fronts," or LCPFs, as a general term to refer to the EIT-wave-like propagating disturbances as observed by AIA.
 LCPFs were cataloged using visual inspection, exhibiting an angular expanse of (approximately greater than) 45 degrees and propagating at least 200 Mm from the center of the eruption.
-Their study concluded that for many LCPFs, associated CMEs were quite insignificant and that their speeds may depend on external conditions rather than the energy release mechanism.
+Their study of a subset containing 86 LCPF events, for which the CME speeds could more reliably be estimated, concluded that the speeds of these LCPFs and associated CMEs were not strongly correlated.
+The authors suggest that the lack of correlation could be explained by the dependence of the propagation speed on atmospheric conditions.